uswong/homebridge-bondbridge/README.md

 ## Installation
 ### Raspbian/HOOBS/macOS/NAS:
 1. If you have not already, install Homebridge via these instructions for [Raspbian](https://github.com/homebridge/homebridge/wiki/Install-Homebridge-on-Raspbian), [HOOBS](https://support.hoobs.org/docs) or [macOS](https://github.com/homebridge/homebridge/wiki/Install-Homebridge-on-macOS).
-2. Install the `homebridge-cmd4` plug-in via the Homebridge UI `Plugins` tab search function.
+2. Install the `homebridge-myplace` plug-in via the Homebridge UI `Plugins` tab search function.
 Once installed, a pop-up box with a small config in it will appear.
 Do not edit anything and make sure you click `SAVE`.

-     Note: `homebridge-cmd4` plug-in is essential because the `homebridge-cmd4-bondbridge` plug-in is dependent on it.
+     Note: `homebridge-myplace` plug-in is essential because the `homebridge-bondbridge` plug-in is dependent on it.
-3. Install `homebridge-cmd4-bondbridge` plug-in via the Homebridge UI `Plugins` tab search function.
+3. Install `homebridge-bondbridge` plug-in via the Homebridge UI `Plugins` tab search function.
 4. If you have not already, install  <B>jq</B> and <B>curl</B> via your terminal or Homebridge UI terminal or through ssh: